AnggaR96s/Reforestation/README.md

-## When do doctors get angry?
-When they run out of patients.
+## How do you make holy water?
+You boil the hell out of it.